trapersky/NPC-Name-Generator/README.md

 This is an application meant as assistance for RPG game masters.
-It will surely be further modified, with more names and races added, as well as possibly other functionalities.
+It will surely be further modified, with more names and species added, as well as possibly other functionalities.

 The initial release contains a set of 16 male, 16 female and 16 family names for each species, and 40 universal nicknames.